socotecio/django-socio-grpc/docs/features/pagination.rst

 Using it globally on all List and Stream actions
 ------------------------------------------------

-To enable pagination gloablly you need to set the :ref:`DEFAULT_PAGINATION_CLASS settings<default_pagination_class_settings>` to the pagination class you want to use.
+To enable pagination globally you need to set the :ref:`DEFAULT_PAGINATION_CLASS settings<default_pagination_class_settings>` to the pagination class you want to use.

 .. code-block:: python